scapy.sendrecv module

 • _flood

-• threaded – if True, packets will be sent in an individual thread
+• threaded – if True, packets are sent in a thread and received in another.
+Defaults to True.

 • session – a flow decoder used to handle stream of packets